-For example, tea tree oil, when diluted with either coconut oil, aloe vera oil, or avocado oil, is safe for use on dogs.
+For example, tea tree oil is safe for dogs when diluted with coconut oil, aloe vera oil, or avocado oil.
 Yet, before administering the oil orally, test the oil on its skin first, and watch out for any reaction.
-If there is none, the oil is safe to apply directly in the mouth.

 Additionally, essential oils are considered to be safe for aromatherapy.
 They should be diluted before using them to freshen or cure your dog’s bad breath.

 How To Dilute Essential Oil For Dogs Breath

 - Add 2 drops of ginger oil to a ¼ cup of water

 - Pour in a bowl for your pet to lick

 - Add 2 drops of tea tree oil to 1 teaspoon of coconut oil or aloe vera oil

 - Add 1 drop of spearmint oil to any of the carrier oil

 - You can also rub the oil beneath its ears down to its guts.